 are more than 2 years old based on the application deadline date.
 For example, TOEFL

-The department of Political Science does not waive language score requirements.
+The Department of Political Science does not waive the TOEFL/IELTS requirements under any conditions.

 IELTS: Overall score of 6.5, with no subsection recommended to be below 6